 After some free drives around Siemens we were impressed by the power of this car and the amount of fun we can have with it.
 In a certain moment we decided to check what else was available in the car, and we found a button called ECO mode.
 That’s a real downer…

 In many EVs, the ECO drive option is available to save battery power.
-The idea is that in some drive situations, the car will regenerate power while breaking.
+The idea is that in some drive situations, the car will regenerate power while braking.
 For our SimRod, it means that when in cost-down drive, with ECO-mode ON, the power is regenerated in order to recharge the battery but something very annoying happens…a very tonal and loud sound start to occur, spoiling our drive experience!
 But I have to say that as NVH engineers, we saw it as the “start” of our next fun!

 Using acoustic measurements to investigate EV tonal noise